Affyn (FYN) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Affyn Historical Price

-According to the latest data gathered on Affyn live price page, the current price of Affyn is 0.001115USD.
+According to the latest data gathered on Affyn live price page, the current price of Affyn is 0.001083USD.
 The circulating supply of Affyn(FYN) is

 In the past 24 hours, Affyn has shown a price movement of